 A Bike Accident

 Then on February 1st I saw someone riding his bike get hit by a car.
 The first thing that popped into my mind was, “THIS is why I read that book.”
 I felt relief, it wasn’t my family I needed this information for.
 The bike rider was amazingly up and about right away.
-But I ended up not being needed, there was a lot of other help on hand.
+Thankfully, he was okay and would not need legal assistance.
+I ended up not being needed, there was a lot of other help on hand.
 But it was comforting knowing a few simple things I could say to make someones trauma more manageable.

 I also believe in the power of intuition and not letting fear cloud that gift we have been given.
 So I continued to move forward with faith, knowing if something came our way we could handle it.
 I also didn’t let seeing this accident effect my feelings about T1 riding his bike.